Adron/cobra-cli-samples/README.md

 `./cli config update -k "blog" -v "not found"` will update the blog entry in the configuration to read `not found` for the value.

-`./cli config delete ...` Currently this doens't work as there isn't a working or clear practice around using viper to delete a key value within the configuration.
+`./cli config delete ...` will delete the key and value from the configuration file.

 ## Building the Project